bruno185/Apple-II-crossword-solver/readme.md

 DoMerlin.bat puts it all together.
 If you want to compile yourself, you will have to adapt the path to the Merlin32 directory, to Applewin and to Applecommander in DoMerlin.bat file.

 DoMerlin.bat is to be placed in project directory.
-It compile source (*.s) with Merlin32, copy 6502 binary to a disk image (containg ProDOS), and launch Applewin with this disk in S7,D1.
+It compiles source (*.s) with Merlin32, copy 6502 binary to a disk image (containg ProDOS), and launch Applewin with this disk in S7,D1.